bitloops/bitloops-language/examples/README.md

 Overall, EDA is viewed as an effective way to design and build software systems that are flexible, resilient, scalable and efficient:
 - **Scalability:** through decoupling its possible to scale each component independently.
 Key for distributed systems.
 - **Resilience:** the failure of one component does not impact the entire system.
 There are always dependencies, but many components can continue running if a single component is unable to process the events it receives.
-- **Flexibility:** given this decoupling, each component can be maintained independently as well, making it easier to replace components as the system eveolves.
+- **Flexibility:** given this decoupling, each component can be maintained independently as well, making it easier to replace components as the system evolves.
 - **Efficiency:** event driven systems are normally faster at processing requests as they're less resource-intensive than other forms of communication

 </br>